opipari/DeepRobWeb/projects/finalproject.md

 ### Useful Resources
 {: #presentation-resources }

- - [How to Give a Great Research Talk](https://youtu.be/ot_McoYlwUo){: target="_blank" rel="noopener noreferrer"}: Advice from Dr. Simon Peyton Jones, Engineering Fellow at Epic Games.
+ - [How to Give a Great Research Talk](https://youtu.be/ot_McoYlwUo){: target="_blank" rel="noopener noreferrer"}: Advice from Simon Peyton Jones, Engineering Fellow at Epic Games.

  - A great resource where you can find recorded research presentations are the recent robotics conferences.
 For example, the recorded oral presentations from [ICRA 2022](https://events.infovaya.com/event?id=88){: target="_blank" rel="noopener noreferrer"} and [CoRL 2022](https://corl2022.org/videos-oralsessions/){: target="_blank" rel="noopener noreferrer"} can be found online.